ClaudioESSilva/claudioessilva.github.io/_posts/2020-06-02-backup-your-sql-instances-configurations-to-git-with-dbatools-part-1.md

     $null = New-Item -Path $tempPath -ItemType Directory }

-&lt;#
+<#
-    Databases -&gt; Exclude databases will not script the RESTORE statements for last backup.
+    Databases -> Exclude databases will not script the RESTORE statements for last backup.
 We don't need this because we use a 3rd party tool and this was slowing down the execution
-    PolicyManagement and ReplicationSettings -&gt; We don't use Credentials and LinkedServers -&gt; We script as a second step to hide passwords (because -ExcludePassword will also hide hashed ones from logins, and this we want to keep)
+    PolicyManagement and ReplicationSettings -> We don't use Credentials and LinkedServers -> We script as a second step to hide passwords (because -ExcludePassword will also hide hashed ones from logins, and this we want to keep)
-#&gt;
+#>
-$excludeObjects = ";Databases";, ";PolicyManagement";, ";ReplicationSettings";, ";Credentials";, ";LinkedServers";
+$excludeObjects = "Databases", "PolicyManagement", "ReplicationSettings", "Credentials", "LinkedServers"

 foreach($server in $ServerList) {
     # Run the export and get a collection of files generated